Heritage Village

 The presentation prompted some members of DCHS to dream of a nearby place where Door County history could be brought to life.
 The venue couldn’t be a mining town like in the U.P., but perhaps it could showcase a rural community.

 About the same time, the Sturgeon Bay Education Foundation was exploring the idea of creating a school forest.
 The foundation purchased 53 acres at a crossroads near the intersection of Highway 42-57 and Michigan Street just east of Sturgeon Bay, and The Crossroads at Big Creek was born.
-The foundation agreed to lease a corner of its land to the Door County Historical Society for The Heritage Village at Big Creek.
+The foundation agreed to lease a corner of its land to the Door County Historical Society for Heritage Village.

 At the initial planning meetings, members of DCHS took on the daunting task of establishing a truly historic village.
 To prevent the problem of destroying history while trying to preserve it, DCHS asked several professional researchers to supervise an archeological survey of the site.
 Fourth grade, middle school, and high school students helped out; they dug, “shook” and analyzed every shovelful of soil.